agrueneberg/Corser/README.md

 ##### `origins`

 A case-sensitive whitelist of origins.
-Unless unbound, if the request comes from an origin that is not in this list, it will not be handled by CORS.
+If the request comes from an origin that is not in this list, it will not be handled by CORS.
+To accept all origins (the `Access-Control-Allow-Origin: *` behavior), omit the property or set it to an empty array (`[]`).

 To allow for dynamic origin checking, a function `(origin, callback)` can be passed instead of an array. `origin` is the Origin header, `callback` is a function `(err, matches)`, where `matches` is a boolean flag that indicates whether the given Origin header matches or not.

-Default: unbound, i.e. every origin is accepted.
+Default: all origins are accepted.

 ##### `methods`